It’s Time to Let Your Prospects Educate Themselves

-The example below shows a number of questions that prospects often ask of The Mezzanine Group and of Marketing Consultant companies as a whole.
+The example below shows a number of questions that prospects often ask of The Mezzanine Group.

 By doing this, you are tapping into a goldmine of data-driven ideas for blog posts.
 Try and focus on those long-tail keywords which have a high search volume and low level of competition.

 Once you have selected a few of these long-tail keywords, make sure that the title of your blog post incorporates the actual question being asked.
 For tips on writing attention-grabbing headlines, check out chapter three of QuickSprout’s very thorough guide on headline writing.

 By using the tools available online and framing your content around a sound digital marketing strategy, your company can convert your blog into an industry-leading, educational hub that your prospects will love.

 To learn more about strategic marketing planning, download the executive guide featuring practical tips for success from 65 CMOs.